RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### qedge_id

-    - The id of the qedge you wish to perform the drug treatment/chemical regulation inference expansion.
+    - The id of the qedge you wish to perform the drug-disease treatment inference expansion.

     - Acceptable input types: string.